Stab's Guide To Surfing, Eating, And Being Merry In Baja Sur (Mexico!) - Stab Mag

 Surfing

 If you haven’t worked out that there’s an abundance of surf in Mexico by now — apart from Puerto and Barra — then we can’t help you.
-And the almost 1,000-mile stretch that is the mystical Baja California has to be one of the most wave-blessed stretches in the country.
+But we will say that the almost 1,000-mile bi-coastal stretch of Baja California has to be one of the most wave-blessed stretches in the country.

 We weren’t about to ask the Baja Koala to open his glistening dome and divulge a lifetime of Baja Sur secrets, but he explains that he doesn’t really need to, as there are enough great waves to go around that people know about, many of which you can surf in boardshorts.